LESSON PLAN

 c.
 The strength of gorillas

 d.
-The habitat of gorillas
+The habitat of

-4. The main idea of the second paragraph is ….
+main idea of the second paragraph is ….

 a.
 There are only about 10,000 gorillas in the world